iwanders/spaced_repetition_tool/README.md

 that are not explicitly defined, but instead derived from following matching representation and transformation pairs.

+Note from self (trying to use this over 2.5 years after initially writing it): Definitely a bit clunky and clearly one of my earlier Rust projects when I thought everything needed a trait, even though that abstraction is not used anywhere in the codebase.
+Use at your own risk =)

 ## Quick Start

 The [`example_files`](/example_files/) folder contains an English to French conjucation file.
 Generate the learnables by running